Josborne123/halloweenWeatherApp/README.md

 # halloweenWeatherApp

+N.B - With the latest version of customtkinter, this code is no longer correct.
+There are only a few errors to correct.

 This is a weather GUI built with tkinter and customtkinter for J.P Morgan halloween themed project coding competition 2022

 This application will take a location and a year and return the weather data on halloween in that place on that year.